praveek/launch.en/help/launch-reference/administration/user-permissions.md

 ### Launch permissions

 Within the [!DNL Experience Cloud], no rights or permissions are assigned to individual users.
-They are assigned to a Product Profile (see [Experience Cloud Permissions](#experience-cloud-permissions) above).
+They are assigned to a Product Profile (see "Experience Cloud Permissions" above).
 Individual users are then assigned to one or more Product Profiles.

 Within a Product Profile, [!DNL Launch] permissions are divided across four dimensions.